Jared Genser

-Jared Genser (born June 17, 1972) is an international human rights lawyer who serves as managing director of the law firm Perseus Strategies, LLC, as well as the special advisor on the Responsibility to Protect to the Organization of American States.
-He is also a co-Executive Producer on a new Amazon Studios television series based on his life being developed with Orlando Bloom.
-Genser is a senior fellow at the Raoul Wallenberg Centre for Human Rights and previously was an associate of the Carr Center for Human Rights Policy at Harvard University from 2014 to 2016 and a visiting fellow with the National Endowment for Democracy from 2006 to 2007.
-Earlier in his career, he founded the non-profit Freedom Now and was named by the National Law Journal as one of "40 Under 40: Washington's Rising Stars."
+Jared Genser (born June 17, 1972) is an international human rights lawyer who serves as managing director of the law firm Perseus Strategies, LLC, Special Advisor on the Responsibility to Protect to the Organization of American States, and Co-Founder and General Counsel to the Neurorights Foundation.
+Genser is U.S. Chair of the Raoul Wallenberg Centre for Human Rights, where he was previously a Senior Fellow.
+Referred to by the New York Times as "The Extractor," he has served as pro bono counsel to five Nobel Peace Prize Laureates, including the last three Laureates who won their Prize while imprisoned- Aung San Suu Kyi (Burma, 2006-2010), Liu Xiaobo (China, 2010-2017), and Ales Bialiatski (Belaruse, 2023-Present) -- as well as Archbishop Desmond Tutu and Elie Wiesel.
+Other former clients have included former Czech Republic President Václav Havel, Malaysia Prime Minister Anwar Ibrahim, Venezuelan politician Leopoldo López, and former Maldives President Mohamed Nasheed.
+He was previously an associate of the Carr Center for Human Rights Policy at Harvard University from 2014 to 2016 and a visiting fellow with the National Endowment for Democracy from 2006 to 2007.
+Coming from his experience freeing a political prisoner as a law student in 2001, he founded the non-profit Freedom Now and earlier in his career was named by the National Law Journal as one of "40 Under 40: Washington's Rising Stars."

-He has served as international counsel to a number of prominent human rights activists and political prisoners, including Václav Havel, Aung San Suu Kyi, Desmond Tutu, Elie Wiesel, former Malaysian Deputy Prime Minister Anwar Ibrahim, Venezuelan politician Leopoldo López, former Maldives President Mohamed Nasheed, and Liu Xiaobo and his wife Liu Xia.
-In 2013, he received the American Bar Association's International Human Rights Award and in 2020 he was awarded the Tällberg Foundation's Tällberg/Eliasson Global Leadership Prize.

 Early life and education

 Genser was born in New Haven, Connecticut, and grew up in suburban Maryland.
-Genser received a B.S. from Cornell University in 1995.
+Genser received a B.S. from Cornell University.
 He subsequently earned a Master in Public Policy degree from the John F. Kennedy School of Government at Harvard University, where he was an Alumni Public Service Fellow and a J.D. cum laude from the University of Michigan Law School.
 He was also a Raoul Wallenberg Scholar at Hebrew University of Jerusalem.

 Career

 Genser began his career as a management consultant with McKinsey & Company.
-He later joined DLA Piper, where he was elected a partner.
+He later joined the global law firm DLA Piper, where he was elected a partner.
 In 2011, he left DLA Piper to found Perseus Strategies, a human-rights law firm.
-Genser is an adjunct professor of law at Georgetown University Law Center, and has taught in the past at the University of Michigan Law School and University of Pennsylvania Law School.
-In June 2014 it was announced he would partner with the PR firm Levick in regard to "the international and local media narrative" surrounding the Nigerian government's efforts on the Chibok schoolgirls kidnapping.
-In October 2020, Genser was appointed by OAS Secretary General Luis Almagro as the special adviser on the Responsibility to Protect for the Organization of American States.
+Genser has previously been an adjunct professor of law at Georgetown University Law Center, the University of Michigan Law School and University of Pennsylvania Law School.
+In October 2020, Genser was appointed by OAS Secretary General Luis Almagro as Special Advisor on the Responsibility to Protect for the Organization of American States.